EnigmaCurry/d.rymcg.tech/traefik/README.md

    you don't need to install ytt on your workstation.)
  * Traefik does not run as root, but under a dedicated system (host) user account named `traefik` (this user is automatically created on the host, the first time you run `make config`).
-The `traefik` is added to the `docker` group, so that it can access the docker socket, albeit the socket is mounted read-only.
+The `traefik` user is added to the `docker` group, so that it can access the docker socket, albeit the socket is mounted read-only.
 This is still very much considred a privileged account, as it can read all the environment variables of all your containers...)